RobertoFreireFerrazPassos/TO-DO/README.md

 Receipt implementation

 - Endpoint to calculate receipt from order events is not finished
-- It must add price collumn to inventory api
+- Use price property from inventory api
 - Review and update databse schema if necessary

 ## Entity-Framework-Core